tisnik/8bit-fame/TP-cheatsheet/template.md

 ### `ABS`

 Function `ABS` computes absolute value of a number.
-Both integers and floating point numbers are supported.
+Both integers and floating point numbers are supported by this function.

+For negative numbers it returns the number distance from zero:

 ```basic
 include({{function_abs_1.bas}})
 ```

+For positive numbers, the original value is returned:

 ```basic
 include({{function_abs_2.bas}})
 ```

+As mentioned above, it is possible to call this function with floating point
+number:

 ```basic
 include({{function_abs_3.bas}})